PugtgYosuky/emotone/README.md

 The project was heavily based on the work of Lucas N. Ferreira and Jim Whitehead, their work can be accessed at https://arxiv.org/abs/2103.06125.

 ### Important Notes:
+- Due to the large size of the LSTM checkpoints, before running the project (in case you don't want to retrain the LSTM) you need to download the zip files from https://drive.google.com/file/d/1q6z1J7TDpdTiqzRhH4fudDKtcuy_g5wV/view?usp=sharing and add the checkpoints to the project's "trained" folder

 - The project was elaborated in Google Colab, being recommended to use it to run the project.
 The python version used was 3.8.16, so there may be incompatibilities with other versions.

 - The files that come with the project contain the project code, this notebook "project.ipynb" only serves to "put the pieces together in one place",  and it is advised to only run the project from the notebook.